dem108/Awesome-Azure-Advanced-Analytics/README.md

 As part of this efforts, your contributions are appreciated on the items with `- DESCRIPTION NEEDED.`, or the ones without the descriptions; You can verfity the link and add description.
 Try to avoid marketing message but use helpful/objective summary of what it is.
 Please end the sentence with `.`(dot).

-:heart: will be added to only carefully chosen items (ideally less than 2-3 per category for visibility) after review.
+:heart: are added to only hand-picked items (ideally less than 2-3 per category for visibility) for now.
+We welcome ideas to automate this process.

+Check out the Issues section to share your ideas to improve this repo.

 ## Table of Contents